aws-samples/mainframe-data-utilities/README.md

 ### Update the copybook parsed json file

 Create a copy of the [COBKS05-ddb.json](sample-data/COBKS05-ddb.json) file and change the `input` parameter.
+An example is available in [COBKS05-ddb-s3.json](sample-data/COBKS05-ddb-s3.json).

 From: `"input": "sample-data/CLIENT.EBCDIC.txt",`
 To: `"input": "s3://yourbucket/yourfolder/CLIENT.EBCDIC.txt",`